-Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
+Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters Caps Lock typed are in uppercase.
 Num Lock When Num Lock is on, the keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-Scroll Lock When Scroll Lock is on, the screen moves one line up or down when you press the up or down arrow keys respectively.
-Scroll Lock does not work with some applications.